MICKAI®ArticlesThe cost of renting your intellig…

 The intellectual property behind it

 None of this is a slide.
-We have 104 filed UK patent applications, containing approximately 2,340 claims, full specifications, and figures, and they are moving through the process toward examination and grant.
+We have 104 filed UK patent applications, containing 2,340 claims, full specifications, and figures, and they are moving through the process toward examination and grant.
 They cover the governance, the audit record, the sovereign architecture, and the way the specialist brains coordinate.
 We filed the specifications in detail because the ideas are the moat, and a moat only holds if it is written down and claimed.

 The signal so far